TaillepierreN/holbertonschool-low_level_programming/makefiles/README.md

   the first Makefile

 #*1-Makefile*
-  name of the executable: school
+  name of the executable: school \n
   rules: all
   variables: CC, SRC